Looking for the perfect New Zealand North Island Itinerary?

 But as well as being a picturesque city on the banks of a lake, it’s also one of the best places for adventure activities in the North Island, so a must to add to your New Zealand North Island itinerary if you fancy an adrenalin rush!

 Also, don’t miss the street-food market if you’re in town on Thursday nights, the dumplings are to die for!

 Luge and Skyline Rotorua

-I’ve been going on it since I was a child, sitting in front of my parents, and I love to see people try it for the first time, nervousness on their faces turning to absolute delight when they realise how much fun it is!
+I’ve been going on it since I was a child, sitting in front of my parents.
+It’s a great thing to do in Rotorua with kids!
+I love to see people try it for the first time, nervousness on their faces turning to absolute delight when they realise how much fun it is!